Harshak-1744/web-dev-cheat-sheet/JS Cheat Sheet.md

 # JS Cheat Sheet

+## What is JavaScript?
+JavaScript is a Synchronous, Single Threaded Programming language.

 ## Variables:
 Variables are used to store and manage data values in programming languages.
 In JavaScript, you can declare variables using the `let`, `const`, or `var` keyword.
 The `let` and `const` keywords were introduced in newer versions of JavaScript (ES6), while `var` has been used in older versions.
 Here, I'll focus on `let` and `const`.